teyter/server-zsh-setup/README.md

-# Bare-bones zshrc and vi-mode
+basic zshrc with vi-mode plugin